Easton Mascarenas-Arnold

 Easton Mascarenas-Arnold (born September 13, 2002) is an American professional football linebacker for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Oregon State Beavers and USC Trojans.

-Early life and high school
+Early life

 Mascarenas-Arnold attended Mission Viejo High School in Mission Viejo, California.
 He was rated as a four-star recruit and committed to play college football for the Oregon State Beavers over other offers such as Arizona, Arizona State, Boise State, Colorado, Washington, and Washington State.

 College career

 Oregon State

 As a freshman in 2021, Mascarenas-Arnold totaled 15 tackles and a pass deflection.
 In the 2022 season, he notched 37 tackles with five and a half being for a loss, two sacks, a pass deflection, an interception, and a touchdown in 12 games.
 In 2023, Mascarenas-Arnold recorded a team-high 107 tackles with six and a half being for a loss, two sacks, and two interceptions.
 After the season, he entered his name into the NCAA transfer portal.